How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative Learning: Results and Discussion

 The partial effects of the predictors that are grounded in the DLM are visualized in Figure~\ref{fig:all_ldl_words}. \texttt{Log Semantic density} (top left) was significant for 56\% of all subjects: the denser the semantic space the predicted vector $\hat{\mathbf{s}}$ landed in, the faster the response.
 This fits well with insights gained with models such as MROM, where higher general activation implies higher lexicality --- and thus faster reaction times \citep{grainger1996orthographic}.

-\texttt{Log L1Chat} (top center), a measure of the uncertainty in the \chat \ vector, had high reliability for both word responses (78\% of subjects) and nonword responses (90\% of subjects).
-If the response was nonword, higher \texttt{Log L1Chat} was associated with shorter reaction times (i.e. high uncertainty led to faster reaction times for nonword responses), while for word responses it elicited longer reaction times (high uncertainty led to slower reaction times).
+\texttt{Log Cue Activation Diversity} (top center), a measure of the uncertainty in the \chat \ vector, had high reliability for both word responses (78\% of subjects) and nonword responses (90\% of subjects).
+If the response was nonword, higher \texttt{Log Cue Activation Diversity} was associated with shorter reaction times (i.e. high uncertainty led to faster reaction times for nonword responses), while for word responses it elicited longer reaction times (high uncertainty led to slower reaction times).

 \texttt{C-Precision} (bottom left), which measures how correlated the predicted vector \chat \ is with the original form vector $\mathbf{c}$, was significant for about half of the subjects.
 For these subjects, the more precise the mapping back from the semantics to the form was, the longer reaction times were.
 Our interpretation of this effect is that a well-supported form vector requires suppressing the production system more, which takes resources away from making a rapid lexicality decision.